mjstahl/fluentstores/README.md

 # fluentstores
-Fluent interface for Window.localStorage and Window.sessionStorage
+Fluent interface for Window.localStorage and Window.sessionStorage.

 ## Installation